 Psychological abuse can often be more insidious and harder to detect than physical abuse, making it imperative for family members, caregivers, and legal professionals to remain vigilant.
 The mental health repercussions of such abuse can lead to severe anxiety, depression, and a diminished quality of life.

 To combat this, Florida has established a robust legal framework to protect nursing home residents from psychological abuse.
-This article provides a comprehensive overview of Florida's laws and regulations regarding psychological abuse in nursing homes, highlighting the role of Domnick Cunningham & Yaffa in advocating for victims and ensuring justice.
+This article provides a comprehensive overview of Florida's laws and regulations regarding psychological abuse in nursing homes, highlighting the role of Rafferty Domnick Cunningham & Yaffa in advocating for victims and ensuring justice.

 Legal Approach to Psychological Abuse in Nursing Homes